Samsung debuts wearables and latest Galaxy smartphone

 At a relatively low-key launch event in Barcelona, Samsung also unveiled the Gear 2 smartwatch, which runs on the Tizen operating system rather than Google's Android software, and a stripped-down version called Gear 2 Neo, which doesn't have a camera.

-The devices can monitor the wearer's heart rate, a function used in increasingly popular health and fitness apps, or individual programs.
+The devices can monitor the wearer's heart rate, a function used in increasingly popular health and fitness apps, or individual programmes.

 The Samsung Gear Fit, also targeting the fitness sector, has a heart rate monitor, too, as does the Samsung Galaxy S5 itself, a first for a smartphone, Samsung said.